Homekeepr-Inc/documentation-scraper/DOCKER_DEPLOY_README.md

 ### 1. Place Cloudflare Certificates
 Place your `cert.pem` and `key.pem` files inside the `./caddy/` directory.
 The `docker-compose.yml` file is already configured to use them by default.

-### 2. Configure Proxy (Optional)
-In production, we need to use a proxy for outbound requests:
-1. Create a directory named `proxy-config`.
-2. Inside it, create a file named `proxychains4.conf`.
-3. Edit `proxy-config/proxychains4.conf` and add your proxy details under the `[ProxyList]` section.

 ### 3. Set Environment Variables
 Create a `.env` file for your production secrets and domain: